thainacolli/thainacolli/README.md

  ## Hi!
-I´m Giovana Borges
+I´m Giovana Borges and I'm 18 years old,

 ### About me:

-I'm 18 years old, I currently participate in a  Boootcamp at Generation Brazil with a focus on JAVA FullStack, and I'm doing the second semester of systems analysis and development at fatec
+ I FullStack developer, and I'm doing the second semester of systems analysis and development at fatec .

 I'm curious and I'm constantly looking to learn what I don't know, I do projects in reactJS and java, and I intend to evolve my skills to Typescript and mongoDB!
 <br>